 American Express FX handles large and small international payments and touts competitive exchange rates.
 Access live rates on their website and contact customer support 24 hours a day Monday through Friday for help with products best for your business and transfer.

 Rates fluctuate with the market, so you’ll know what you’ll pay once you start your transaction and before you finalize the deal.

 Who charges less?
 Independent transfer services usually win out over banks when it comes to fees.
-There are several providers who will send a transfer for free with competitive exchange rates, including XE, Transferwise and World First.
+There are several providers who will send a transfer for free with competitive exchange rates, including XE and TransferWise.